Bellona (1782 ship): EIC voyage #1 (1792-94)

 Captain Matthew Boyd sailed from Gravesend, England, on 8 August 1792, bound for New South Wales and China.
 The government chartered Bellona for the voyage, paying £4 4s/ton (bm)/month.
 Bellona carried 17 female convicts, five free settlers and their families, and a cargo of stores.
 The free settlers were the first free settlers to come to Australia.
 Bellona reached Rio de Janeiro on 18 October, and arrived at Port Jackson, New South Wales on 16 January 1793.
 The stores were five pipes of port wine, some rum, and 3000 lbs of tobacco.
 Unfortunately, bad weather on the journey had spoilt a large part of the most useful articles.

 After delivering convicts, settlers, and cargo, Bellona sailed for China on 19 February.
 On the way, in February–March, Matthew Boyd discovered a reef system near New Caledonia.
 The Bellona Reefs are named in honour of the ship.
-Bellona reached Penang on 16 Ma,y and Malacca on 23 June, and arrived at Whampoa on 22 July.
+Bellona reached Penang on 16 May and Malacca on 23 June, and arrived at Whampoa on 22 July.
 She was at the Second Bar on 20 December.
 On 1 January 1794, five East Indiamen set out together, in order: Bombay Castle, Chesterfield, Brunswick, Minerva, and Bellona.
 Bellona reached St Helena 20 April 1794, and Galway on 20 July, and arrived at Long Reach on 30 August.